TLS 1.3: Everything you need to know

 So, today we’re going to take a look at what exactly has changed in TLS 1.3 and what benefits those changes bring to security and performance on the web.

 TLS 1.3 (RFC 8446) was released a full decade after TLS 1.2 and took 28 drafts to finally define.
 It was not always smooth sailing, either.
 There were problems with middleboxes, there were commercial elements looking to undermine the standard in the interest of traffic inspection.
 Namely, the financial industry.
 Additionally, the vetting process takes an eternity when there are this many stakeholders involved.

-From the first TLS 1.3 version released on April 17, 2014, to the latest 22nd version, these draft versions are continuously tested and reviewed by vendors such as Google, Cloudflare, Mozilla, and many others.
-What they do is they roll out TLS 1.3 support, test them, and report issues as they discover them.
-In Feb 2017, one such proxy issue forced Google to back out of TLS 1.3 support.
-Such concerns keep popping up and as a result, make us wait longer.
+From the first TLS 1.3 version released on April 17, 2014, all the way to the 28th and final version, these drafts were continuously tested and reviewed by vendors such as Google, Cloudflare, Mozilla, and many others.
+They would experiment with adding TLS 1.3 support, test it, and report issues as they discovered them.
+That wasn’t always smooth sailing either.
+For instance, in February 2017, a proxy issue forced Google to back out of TLS 1.3 support entirely for a little while.
+Obviously, that caused a delay.

 TLS 1.2 vs. TLS 1.3 – What’s the difference?